 - Preheat oven to 425F and pat dry salmon filets

-- Place filets skin-side-down on a parchment paper covered cookie sheet
+- Place fillets skin-side-down on a parchment paper covered cookie sheet

-- In a bowl, combine butter/ghee, mustard, lemon juice, white whine vinegar, dill, salt and pepper until a paste forms
+- In a bowl, combine butter/ghee, mustard, lemon juice, white wine vinegar, dill, salt, and pepper until a paste forms

 - Spread mixture evenly over the top of the fish

 - Serve with greens, fruit, sweet potato fries, or a salad